fenago/spring-boot-docker/lab_1.md

 cd spring-boot-docker/employee-producer
 ```

-Run maven command - **clean install**, and a jar file gets created in
+Run maven command - **mvn clean install**, and a jar file gets created in
 the target folder (this will be done in Dockerfile).
-Next we will start docker and deploy this jar using
-docker.

 **Dockerfile** Docker file is a list of commands that we want
 the docker engine to execute.
 Go to the spring boot project folder and